EmmaSteinman/project3/src/userprog/lab2doc.md

 > allocated resources (locks, buffers, etc.) are freed?
 In a few
 > paragraphs, describe the strategy or strategies you adopted for
 > managing these issues.
 Give an example.

+We check all addresses passed into system calls, including the address of the argument passed to the system call handler, in a function called `check_address()`.
+This function forces a thread to exit if the address passed in is null, if it is a kernel virtual address (i.e. a user program should not be allowed to access it), or if it points to unmapped user virtual memory.
+We have to check addresses frequently, since we have to do it on every address passed in to a system call, but this checking does not obscure the primary function of code as each check only requires a call to `check_address()`.

+If a function does try to pass a bad pointer to a system call, we call `thread_exit()` to kill the thread.
+This function naturally leads to thread deallocation as part of the thread scheduling process.
+Beforehand, we call a function called `release_locks()` that iterates through the locks held by the current thread (kept track of in its `locks` list field) and releases each one.
+This ensures that any thread exiting abnormally does not hold onto any locks, so other threads won't get stuck waiting on a thread that has been killed.

+**definitely need more here, especially after file system calls are written**

 #### SYNCHRONIZATION